- Spears Home

 Data projects are evaluated on the basis of alignment with CHSI’s mission and ability to demonstrate a high level of innovation and/or creativity in addressing a healthcare problem.
 CHSI can provide varying levels and types of support depending on project need.
 Support may range from complete data cleaning and analytics support with medical guidance to raw data fulfillment only.

 Applicants whose projects directly support CHSI’s mission may be awarded with a Data Fellowship.
-Data Fellows will receive free project support for up to one year from the date of award, which can be renewed for additional, subsequent periods of up to one year each following review.
 For projects with high impact to health care and strong business potential, CHSI may also provide funding to support a GRA as part of the fellowship.
-At the end of the support period, Data Fellows will be expected to present a short report and summary of their findings to the CHSI team.
+CHSI uses a multi-phase approach for all Data Fellowships.
+In Phase I, Data Fellows will receive free access to a limited set of data along with project support from CHSI for up to six months from the date of award.
+During this time, Data Fellows are expected to develop a working proof-of-concept of the stated idea.
+To be considered for further support into Phase II and beyond, projects must demonstrate solid potential to attract funding or resources that will be used to translate the proof-of-concept into an implementable solution.
+At the end of each phase, Data Fellows will be expected to present a short report and summary of their findings to the CHSI team.
 Based on slot availability, CHSI confers a limited number of data fellowships each year.

 Prior to submitting an application, applicants are strongly encouraged to obtain a small sample of data along with supporting documentation to assist in the development of a project idea.
 Applicants may fill out the Sample Data & Materials Request Form to obtain this information.